elixir-europe/infectious-diseases-toolkit/human-biomolecular-data/data-sources.md

 - Adhere to data sharing and privacy regulations to protect sensitive information and maintain data confidentiality.
 - Include metadata, such as experimental protocols, sample characteristics, and data processing methods, to provide context and facilitate reproducibility.
 - Use standardized data formats and ontologies to enhance interoperability and enable integration with other datasets.
+- Use metadata standards (such as [DCAT](https://www.w3.org/TR/vocab-dcat-3/)) to describe datasets in data catalogs, publishers increase discoverability and enable applications easily to consume metadata from multiple catalogs.
+It further enables decentralized publishing of catalogs and facilitates federated dataset search across sites.
 - Include appropriate quality control measures to ensure data accuracy and reliability.
 - Consider data anonymization or de-identification techniques to protect the privacy of individuals involved in the study.
 - Provide sufficient data access and sharing permissions, specifying any restrictions or limitations, while ensuring compliance with legal and ethical requirements.